-- .1 Before a second reading of a bylaw proposing amendments to the Zoning Bylaw is heard, Council shall hold a public hearing to hear and consider all submissions respecting the proposed amendments. - .2 The public hearing shall be held no earlier than seven days after the last date of publication of the notice. - .3 A notice must be circulated, in the method approved by Council, once a week for two successive weeks prior to the public hearing. - Methods of notice circulation may include the City of Dawson website, local newspapers, the City and Post Office Bulletin Boards, and written notification letters. - .4 The notice shall - I. describe the area affected by the proposed zoning bylaw amendment; - II. state the date, time, and place for the public hearing respecting the proposed zoning bylaw amendment; and - III. include a statement of the reasons for the amendment. - .5 Written notification letters shall be mailed to all applicable properties within the following radii of the subject property prior to the public hearing: - I. 100 m (328.1 ft.) for properties within the historic townsite - II.
-500 m (1,640.4 ft.) for properties in all other areas (Bylaw 2021-15 passed on August 3, 2022)
+- .1 Before a second reading of a bylaw proposing amendments to the Zoning Bylaw is heard, Council shall hold a public hearing to hear and consider all submissions respecting the proposed amendments. - .2 The public hearing shall be held no earlier than seven days after the last date of publication of the notice. - .3 A notice must be circulated, in the method approved by Council, once a week for two successive weeks prior to the public hearing. - Methods of notice circulation may include the City of Dawson website, local newspapers, the City and Post Office Bulletin Boards, and written notification letters.

+.4 The notice shall

+- I. describe the area affected by the proposed zoning bylaw amendment; - II. state the date, time, and place for the public hearing respecting the proposed zoning bylaw amendment; and - III. include a statement of the reasons for the amendment. - .5 Written notification letters shall be mailed to all applicable properties within the following radii of the subject property prior to the public hearing: - I. 100 m (328.1 ft.) for properties within the historic townsite - II.
+1 km (3,280.8 ft.) for properties in all other areas - .6 For zoning bylaw amendments proposed for one property, a notification sign shall be placed on the subject property following first reading until such time as Council has ruled on the application. - I. The sign shall state the details of the amendment; the date, time, and place of the public hearing; and the City's contact information. - II.
+The sign shall be provided by the City and shall be returned to the City on the day following the public hearing. - III.
+Signs not returned will be subject to an advertising fee equal to the replacement of the sign materials.